walbourn/directxtk-starter-kit/README.md

 The CMake projects make use of [VC++ Package Manager](https://vcpkg.io/) for required dependencies.

-The following package is required for the *DirectX 11* version x86/x64:
+The following package is required for the *DirectX 11* version x86/x64 (in order to support Windows 7):

 ```
 vcpkg install directxtk[xaudio2redist]